IDMNYU/audiolab/docs/synths.md

 #### Sequencer / Programmer

-The ***Sequencer / Programmer*** module is Random Source's interpretation of a variety of Serge modules that allowed for multiple stages of preset voltages that could be recalled either manually or in sequence from a pulse input.
-The module is an eight stage, two row configuration.
+The ***Sequencer / Programmer*** module is Random Source's interpretation of a variety of Serge modules developed over the years.
+Serge 4-, 5-, 7-, and 8-stage **Sequencing Programmer** modules allowed for multiple stages of preset voltages that could be recalled either manually or in sequence from a pulse input.
+These stages were often arranged in rows, so that "preset 1" could recall up to four different voltages for different uses.
+This module is an eight stage, two row configuration.

 <img src = "./img/serge824_3_1.png" width="40%" title="Sequencer / Programmer" alt="Sequencer / Programmer">